 It's the responsibility of all adults to make sure that their behaviour is appropriate at all times.
-If there are concerns that an adult staff member has not followed the code of practice or procedures, the matter must be reported to our Safeguarding Lead who will co-ordinate an investigation.
-The Rock Project, in collaboration with the appropriate commissioner may suspend an adult's role while a thorough investigation takes place.
+If there are concerns that an adult staff member has not followed the code of practice or procedures, the matter must be reported to our Safeguarding Lead who will coordinate an investigation.
+The safeguarding lead in collaboration with the appropriate commissioner may suspend an adult's role while a thorough investigation takes place.